shba007/psy-app/README.md

 - Trigger A Feedback form after every scan and calculation
 - Using anonymous login mechanisms to create user
 - Create login model and let anonymous user convert to loggedin user
-- Include the fullform of every scale
+- Include the full form of every scale
 - Add Error/Warning Toast
 - Improve Feedback Form
 - Upload documents to firestore